 1. RVing on a budget and on your schedule.

 Working in the I.T. industry for my entire career has required ( or allowed ) me to travel a lot.
-Either way I look at it, I have travelled all I care to via airports and rental cars.
+Either way I look at it, I have traveled all I care to via airports and rental cars.
 This is great if you are on a tight schedule and don’t care to see anything between point A and point B. I found this was not a relaxing way to travel, and quite the contrary, was sometimes unsettling and stressful.
 Especially if you forgot and accidentally tried to carry your pocket knife through security.
 You will be treated as a terrorist and paraded around in front of all other people in airport as an example of how terrible you are !

 I find that having my own RV and towable vehicle gives me the freedom to enjoy the country’s natural beauty and travel at my own pace without having to worry about my pocket knife being taken away.
 We can also control our expenses by selecting a short route and eating meals in the RV as opposed to taking the long route and eating out every meal.

-Our expenses are easier to control because travelling in our own home allows us to decide if we want to (or not) go out to eat, or pay for the entry fee to a museum, concert, or not.
+Our expenses are easier to control because traveling in our own home allows us to decide if we want to (or not) go out to eat, or pay for the entry fee to a museum, concert, or not.
 It is easier to adjust your entertainment, food, and other expenses when there is a whole world of natural beauty to see.
 Waterfalls, parks, giant redwood trees, canyons, mountains, wildlife, monuments, historic buildings, etc. All of this is available for basically the cost of driving there.

 Many of my friends and co-club members control their camping fees and nightly rental costs by mixing up boon-docking or dry docking along with the luxury of a campground with a pool and concrete pads.
 You can easily stay overnight for free at most Wal-Marts (except in California where there are local and state ordinances preventing that), or super truck stops, or you can easily pay $80 per night at an RV resort.
 Either way it is your choice.